ashutosh0gupta/randomAttendance/README.md

      http://127.0.0.1:8000/import

-# other notes for devlopment (should not be relavant to a user)
+# Other notes for devlopment

+(should not be relavant to a user)

 - Django help